 Even then, R&D activities were already turning more toward applications and aligning more closely with the immediate needs of Siemens’ operating businesses.
 This reorientation would continue systematically in the decades to come.

 Fit for the future – From the power engineering era to the age of digitalization

 The research location in Erlangen currently has major changes ahead.
 Globalization and digitalization have made it more important than ever for Siemens researchers to share information with one another and to collaborate with research institutes such as the University of Erlangen, as well as partners in industry.
 The planned Siemens Erlangen Campus is designed to meet these needs.
-As Siemens CEO Joe Kaeser has said, the company has launched this large-scale project "to provide a home for top researchers from all over the world."
 Starting in 2016, the existing research center has been undergoing a transformation into an open and accessible Siemens Campus with office, research and laboratory facilities.
 Shorter distances and a more communicative environment are meant to foster collaboration and accelerate the innovations that will continue to spread from Erlangen to the whole world.

 Dr. Ewald Blocher